Turquie Santé

 • Temporary blurred or distorted vision

-• Risk of recurrent detachment in 5-10% of cases
+• Risk of recurrent detachment in approximately 10-15% of cases within the first 6 weeks, and 0-4% at 4-6 months post-operatively

 Why choose Retinal Detachment treatment with Turquie Santé ?